WGLab/doc-ANNOVAR/user-guide/gene.md

 > *For these reasons, accurate annotation of exonic variants cannot rely on cDNA sequences in the public databases, and can only be based on the actual chr:start-end site in the genome itself.
 For this reason, I built FASTA sequences for a few specific genomes, and users can download the sequences directly from ANNOVAR website; I also provide programs (retrieve_seq_from_fasta.pl) to build FASTA sequences for any other genomes for which I do not provide pre-built files.*

-> *For these resons, the FASTA seuqence in the file provided by me may differe from the FASTA sequence that you get from RefSeq.
+> *For these reasons, the FASTA seuqence in the file provided by me may differ from the FASTA sequence that you get from RefSeq.
 The sequence used by ANNOVAR are "theoretical" seuqence based on a particular genome build and assembly, but the FASTA sequence compiled by RefSeq are "observed" sequence from large databases without any relationship to a particular assembly version.
 They may have the same identifier but they are different things.*

 ## Switching to GENCODE/CCDS Gene annotation